mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Find a way to make the encounter contentious.
 Remember: These Aslan are from the Glorious Empire, the most Aslan of all Aslan!
 Despite their declining empire and waning technology, they still see theirs as the one, true way.
 All other Aslan pale in comparison and other sentient races rate even lower...much lower!

 The dispute might result in a duel with one or more of the Aslan if it goes far enough.
-If the Aslan win the duel, there will be a great deal of banter and celebration, essentially rubbing the travellers’ noses in it.
-If the travellers manage to win, the Aslan are bound by honor to accept the results of the contest, but that doesn’t mean they have to like it.
-They will grudgingly skulk off, accepting the result, but declaring that the next time they meet, the human mongrels won’t be so lucky!
+If the Aslan win the duel, there will be a great deal of banter and celebration, essentially rubbing the travellers' noses in it.
+If the travellers manage to win, the Aslan are bound by honor to accept the results of the contest, but that doesn't mean they have to like it.
+They will grudgingly skulk off, accepting the result, but declaring that the next time they meet, the human mongrels won't be so lucky!

-## TKTK TOCK
+## Tktk Tock

 ![[TktTkt-051.jpg|100]]
 [[TktTkt-051.jpg|TktTkt Image]]

-Everything leading up to this point is intended to set up the travellers’ experience on Tktk.
+Everything leading up to this point is intended to set up the travellers' experience on Tktk.
 After the rumors they hear, and the things they see on the other worlds of the Dustbelt, they might notice what a precarious position Tktk is in.

 Tktk might best be described as the Pollyanna of the Dustbelt.
 Despite the chaos and destruction in the region, the denizens of this backwater world go about their business as if none of it is happening.

-Tktk is a non-aligned system and despite the current presence of the IISS, the planet cannot count on the Imperium’s assistance should things go badly.
+Tktk is a non-aligned system and despite the current presence of the IISS, the planet cannot count on the Imperium's assistance should things go badly.

 For decades, Tktk has counted on the protection of Tyr.
 The Tyrian lordships mostly left Tktk alone.
 As long as access to its gas giants and meager orbital starport was unfettered, Tyr was committed to the security and independence of the planet.

 That has changed.

-With the recent slew of victories by Acis over Tyr, many of them facilitated by the legions of Aslan mercenaries that Acis has employed, Tktk’s security has come into question.
+With the recent slew of victories by Acis over Tyr, many of them facilitated by the legions of Aslan mercenaries that Acis has employed, Tktk's security has come into question.

 Acis, currently pressing for a ceasefire with Tyr, is in need of diversions for the Aslan mercenaries who are squatting in the Dustbelt, waiting for their next ticket.
 The Glorious Empire has been whittled away by the Hierate for decades and sees the current situation as an invitation to plunder.
-The Glorious Empire isn’t likely to conquer highly populated or technologically advanced worlds like Tyr, Acis, Caldos, or Ace, but the smaller, more backwater worlds in the region are ripe for the picking as far as they are concerned.
+The Glorious Empire isn't likely to conquer highly populated or technologically advanced worlds like Tyr, Acis, Caldos, or Ace, but the smaller, more backwater worlds in the region are ripe for the picking as far as they are concerned.

 The Empire has no master plan at the moment but they see the increased presence of their mercenaries in the region as a foothold for the coreward expansion for their beleaguered state.